 Data Type Description

 Boolean Single bit

 Unsigned 16-bit value

-Word

-bit 0 is the low bit
+Word bit 0 is the low bit bit 15 is the high bit

 Signed 16-bit value

-Short bit 0 is the low bit

-bit 14 is the high bit

-bit 15 is the sign bit
+Short bit 0 is the low bit bit 14 is the high bit bit 15 is the sign bit

 Unsigned 32-bit value

-DWord

-bit 0 is the low bit

-bit 31 is the high bit
+DWord bit 0 is the low bit bit 31 is the high bit

 Signed 32-bit value

-long bit 0 is the low bit

-Long bit 30 is the high bit

-bit 31 is the sign bit
+Long bit 0 is the low bit bit 30 is the high bit bit 31 is the sign bit

 Two byte packed BCD

-BCD

-Value range is 0-9999.
+BCD Value range is 0-9999.
 Behavior is undefined for values beyond this range.

-Four byte packed BCD
+LDCD Four byte packed BCD

-LBCD Value range is 0.00000000 Behavior is undefined for values beyond this range
+LBCD Value range is 0-99999999.
+Behavior is undefined for values beyond this range.

-Null terminated ASCII atring

-String Null terminated ASCII string
+Null terminated ASCII string

-okinig Includes HiLo and LoHi byte order selection.
+String Includes HiLo and LoHi byte order selection.

 32-bit floating point value

-Reat

-Tioat The driver interprets two consecutive registers as a single precision value by making the

-last register the high word and the first register the low word.
+Float The driver interprets two consecutive registers as a single precision value by making the last register the high word and the first register the low word.

-Float Example If register 40001 is specified as a float, bit 0 of register 40001 would be bit 0 of the 32-bit

-data type and bit 15 of register 40002 would be bit 31 of the 32-bit data type.
+Float Example If register 40001 is specified as a float, bit 0 of register 40001 would be bit 0 of the 32-bit data type and bit 15 of register 40002 would be bit 31 of the 32-bit data type.